Passion and patience at the outset can seem to be unlikely partners.

 Somewhere in a gardener's enthusiasm for achieving success in the projects we undertake is also a willingness to admit we fail at times.
 Patience is enlisted to learn, to grow personally, to share, to encourage, and to try again with hope we will master some of our mistakes along the way.

-Looking back, at this juncture of my life, it is kind of difficult to pinpoint just when my 'love of gardening' became a deeply rooted passion that coupled with the practice of patience and practicality now brings me agreat deal of personal satisfaction and fulfillment.
+Looking back, at this juncture of my life, it is kind of difficult to pinpoint just when my 'love of gardening' became a deeply rooted passion that coupled with the practice of patience and practicality now brings me a great deal of personal satisfaction and fulfillment.

 What I can determine without question is that I am most assuredly passionate about gardening.
 I have indeed had to learn patience and it hasn't been an easy lesson.
-Practicality comes easy for me as I never mind being one to get things done no matter how much work is involved.
+Practicality comes naturally for me as I never mind being one to get things done no matter how much work is involved.

 Creating Hoe and Shovel gardens has been a most rewarding endeavor.
 That said, it hasn't been without its failures.
-It has been a get-your-hands-dirty, one project at a time, build it from the ground up effort.
+It has been a get-your-hands-dirty, one project at a time, build-it-from-the-ground-up-effort.

 In this post wouldn't it be kind of fun to have a look back at some points of that progression?
 If one single person is encouraged to KEEP growing or to START growing their own space it would be worth every minute of putting this post together.
 My intent is to encourage you at whatever level you find your gardening skills.